Voting in Switzerland: Polling places

-Internet voting
+Electronic voting

-In 2003, in the Swiss canton of Geneva, some residents in the commune of Anières voted over the internet in a trial, marking the first time e-voting was used in Switzerland for a binding referendum.
+In 2003, in the Swiss canton of Geneva, some residents in the commune of Anières voted over the internet in a trial, marking the first time e-voting (electronic voting) was used in Switzerland for a binding referendum.

 The government has allowed cantons to gradually expand the use of e-voting over the years.

 In 2015, the Federal Council allowed the following cantons to offer electronic voting (called e-voting there) to Swiss persons living abroad who are registered in these cantons: Geneva, Lucerne, Basel-Stadt and Neuchâtel.
 This means about 34,000 registered Swiss abroad could vote electronically.

 For voters living in Switzerland, the Federal Council offered the opportunity to vote over the Internet only to voters in the cantons of Geneva and Neuchâtel.
 About 90,000 persons living in Switzerland were able to vote online.

 As of 2019, two e-voting systems are in use in Switzerland.
 CHVote, from Geneva, is in use in cantons Vaud, Bern, Lucerne, Basel City, St Gallen and Aargau.
 The system is open-source software licensed under the AGPL.
 But in 2018, Geneva decided to start to phase it out for cost reasons.

 The other system is sVote from Swiss Post, proprietary but disclosed software developed by Scytl.
 As of 2018 It was used in Fribourg, Neuchâtel and Thurgau.

 In 2019, politicians and computer experts launched a people's initiative to ban the use of e-voting for security reasons.